SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/Stakeholders.md

 # Tez Yatra App Stakeholders
 ## Executive Summary
 <hr>
-Project Tez Yatra is an online platform designed to enhance urban mobility by enabling users to book rides quickly and conveniently from their smartphones.
-By connecting passengers with drivers through a user-friendly app, Tez Yatra aims to make traveling around the city more efficient and enjoyable.
+Project Tez Yatra is an online platform designed to enhance urban mobility by enabling potential purchasers to book rides quickly and conveniently from their smartphones.
+By connecting passengers with drivers through a potential purchaser-friendly app, Tez Yatra aims to make traveling around the city more efficient and enjoyable.
 This document outlines the key stakeholders involved in Project Tez Yatra, their roles and responsibilities.
 <hr>

 ## Internal Stakeholders